oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/model-files.md

 ##### Using environment variables in model files

 You can reference operator environment variables in model files.
 This includes any that you define yourself in your domain resource, or the built-in `DOMAIN_UID` environment variable.

 For example, the `@@ENV:DOMAIN_UID@@` macro resolves to the current domain's domain UID.

-TBD test this once WDT releases this feature - feature dev is complete but unreleased as of 3/19

-##### Combining secrets and environment variable in model files
+##### Combining secrets and environment variables in model files

 You can embed an environment variable macro in a secret macro.
 This is useful for referencing secrets that you've named based on your domain's `domainUID`.

-For example, if your `domainUID` is `domain1`, then the macro `@@FILE:/weblogic-operator/config-overrides-secrets/@@ENV:DOMAIN_UID@@-super-double-secret/mykey@@` resolves to the value stored on `mykey` for secret `domain1-super-double-secret`.
+For example, if your `domainUID` is `domain1`, then the macro `@@SECRET:@@ENV:DOMAIN_UID@@-super-double-secret:mykey@@` resolves to the value stored in `mykey` for secret `domain1-super-double-secret`.

-TBD test this once WDT releases the ENV feature - feature dev is complete but unreleased as of 3/19